Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 * Note: creating this file view will not be possible if files/folders don’t yet exist in the center-specific projects; Synapse will not allow you to create a file view with an empty scope.
 * Make sure to add both file and folder entities to the scope of the Fileview.
 * Make sure you add synapse annotations per file and folder to allow for your files to be more easily discoverable via a file view.

+### Uploading annotations

+Manifests are crucial for the organization of your data in Synapse.
+In the **hierarchical case**, you would fill in one manifest and include all files in experiment/batches; in the **flattened case**, you would fill in one manifest for each top level folder.
+The manifest would contain Synapse annotations which can be used to query the data when a File View is created.
+Please read [manifest_tsv](manifest_tsv.md) for more information.

 ### An example: ELITE portal